When it comes to writing your resume, featuring education is often essential to getting you hired.

 When it comes to extracurricular activities you’re involved in, describe what you did, rather than what it was.
 For example, planted 300 trees as part of the environmental club.
 Simply listing that you’re a member of many clubs doesn’t mean very much.

 Placing your education section near the top (beginning) of your resume is important as its one of the only formal records of work you have done.

-Education Section as a College Student and Recent Graduate
+Education Section as a College Student/Recent Graduate

 Your university, the title of your degree, your GPA, any relevant courses you have taken or are taking, and the period of your studies.

 Giving insight into any software packages or skills you’ve developed over the course of your degree as a current student is also helpful here.

 Your education is your base.
 Showing the recruiter where you have developed your academic skills allows them to judge your theoretical framework and get a peek into the areas you know best.

 Education Section as An Experienced Professional

 As an experienced professional, your education takes less prominence.

-If you’ve built your base and have been working in your field for a number of years.
+Suppose you’ve built your base and have been working in your field for a number of years.
 The recruiter doesn’t need to check your education to see if you have an ability in the area.